cupfeedback/cvm-simple/README.md

 **Single-Bounded Dichotomous Choice (SBDC) CVM Analysis Package** *for Log-Logit Models in Python.*

 `cvm_simple` is a Python package designed to perform Single-Bounded Contingent Valuation Method (CVM) analysis.
-Unlike other "black-box" statistical packages, this library is built to reproduce the exact calculation steps of **Microsoft Excel's Solver**.
 It allows users to trace every step of the calculation—from log-transformation to Hessian matrix derivation—making it an excellent tool for educational purposes and cross-verification with Excel results.

 ---